-One of our partners, Zinman and Company PC, wrote a blog discussing recognizing when your business needs an accountant.
+In our last blog, we talked about knowing when your business needs an accountant.
 (Click here to read that blog).

 What services does your business need?
 Are you looking for someone to help with your corporate taxes?
 Do you need someone to take over bookkeeping duties or do you already have a bookkeeper on staff but would like someone to review their work?
 Many accounting firms can also handle accounts payable and receivable, payroll, as well as offer financial and business advice.
 Once you have a list of the accounting services your business needs, you can look at different firms to decide if they fit your criteria.

 How do you want to communicate?
 Are you a hands on person and want to be able to meet with your accountant in person or are you satisfied with emails, phone calls, or video conferences etc.?
 Neither way is right or wrong, and with cloud accounting your accountant can be based anywhere, but you may have a personal preference.
 You want to be sure that you and your accountant will be able to communicate in a way that works for both of you.

 What credentials do they have?
 Are they a CPA, Certified Public Accountant?
 While some accounting tasks, such as bookkeeping and general financial management may not require a CPA, as your business grows you will most likely need the services of a CPA.

 So once you have an idea of what you are looking for, how do you find the right match?